 I wish we could do a poll on here to see the split between grape and strawberry jelly when it comes to a classic peanut butter and jelly sandwich!

 I grew up eating them with strawberry jelly so that’s what I used in these peanut butter and jelly oatmeal muffins.
+And if you want more strawberry flavor, try these gluten-free strawberry muffins!

 But, if you’re team grape jelly, go ahead!
 Use any jelly or jam flavor you like!